Academic Integrity and Intellectual Property Rights

 - a court order or subpoena.

-Texas Woman’s University’s Board of Regents Policy “Intellectual Property,” covers the ownership, distribution, and commercial development of intellectual property developed by TWU faculty, staff, students, and others participating in TWU programs.
+Texas Woman’s University’s URP “Intellectual Property,” covers the ownership, distribution, and commercial development of intellectual property developed by TWU faculty, staff, students, and others participating in TWU programs.